PDC-support/pdc-intro/PITCHME.md

 # How is SLURM used at PDC?

-* Jobs can be run in two different ways:
-  - **Batch jobs**
+* **Batch jobs**
   - the user writes a job script indicating the number of nodes, cores, time needed, etc.
   - the script is submitted to the batch queue.
 SLURM evaluates it, and starts the jobs when it reaches the front of the queue.
   - The user retrieves the output files once the job is finished
-  - **Interactive jobs:**
+* **Interactive jobs:**
   - the user runs a command that allocate interactive resources on a number of cores
   - the interactive job awaits in the queue as any other job
   - when the job reaches the front of the queue, the user gets access to the resources and can run commands there

 ---
 # Queing jobs